dbt-labs/dbt-utils/README.md

 #### safe_add ([source](macros/sql/safe_add.sql))

-Implements a cross-database way to sum nullable fields using the fields specified.
+This macro implements a cross-database way to sum nullable fields using the fields specified.

 **Usage:**